joolstorrentecalo/gitlab-design/.gitlab/issue_templates/Product Designer Onboarding.md

 ## GitLab Product: Benefits and Demos :technologist:

 Optional: If you'd like to learn more about the product outside your stage, the Sales org has created a series of excellent overviews around who uses GitLab and how they benefit from it.
-Learning about the product from the perspective of benefits will help you understand JBTD.
+Learning about the product from the perspective of benefits will help you understand JTBD too.
 Feel free to bookmark these and dive deeper after you feel more comfortable.

 - Introduction to GitLab: [video](https://www.youtube.com/watch?v=oGedmbCBCp4)
 - Learn about competitors: [video](https://www.youtube.com/watch?v=B5xhw5pPWlk)